 Did you know?
 (Ag Facts)

-- Walnuts are the oldest known food from a tree dating back to 10,000 BC.1
+- Walnuts are the oldest known tree food, dating back to 10,000 BC.1

 - There are more than 30 varieties of walnuts.1

-- Walnuts have Omega-3 fatty acids, magnesium, and vitamin E. They are a healthy treat.2
+- Walnuts contain Omega-3 fatty acids, magnesium, and vitamin E. They are a healthy treat.2

 Background Agricultural Connections